KirubakaranN1108/To-Do-List/README.md

 - **CSS3**: To create a visually appealing and responsive design.
 - **JavaScript**: Implements core functionality, such as task management and `localStorage`.

+##Project Structure 📂

+to-do-list/
+│
+├── index.html         # Main HTML file
+├── style.css          # Stylesheet for the application
+├── script.js          # JavaScript logic for task management
+└── README.md          # Project documentation

+##How It Works 📝

+Add Tasks: Enter a task in the input box and click "Add" to include it in your list.
+Mark Complete: Click on a task to mark it as complete (adds a line-through effect).
+Remove Tasks: Double-click on a task to delete it from the list.
+Persistent Storage: Tasks are saved to localStorage, so they are not lost on page reload.

+##Key Functions 🔧

+addtolist(value): Adds a new task to the list and displays it. remove(value): Removes the specified task from the list and updates localStorage.
+localStorage: Stores all tasks persistently in the browser.

+##Contribution 🤝

+Contributions are welcome!
+Feel free to fork the repository and submit pull requests with improvements, bug fixes, or new features.